 7. BTC-T Vauxhall Astra Sport Hatch

-Despite the Vauxhall Astra Sport Hatch being Vauxhall’s least succesfull car of their 2001 – 2009 entrants, it was perhaps the best looking one of them of all, and easily makes my top ten.
-Run by the all conquering Triple Eight Race Engineering, the Astra Sport Hatch competed in the 2005 and 2006 seasons, but couldn’t match the speed of the rival Dynamics-run Honda Integra (more on that one later).
+Despite the Vauxhall Astra Sport Hatch being Vauxhall’s least successful car of their 2001 – 2009 entrants, it was perhaps the best looking one of them of all, and easily makes my top ten.
+Run by the all-conquering Triple Eight Race Engineering, the Astra Sport Hatch competed in the 2005 and 2006 seasons, but couldn’t match the speed of the rival Dynamics-run Honda Integra (more on that one later).
 Out of sixty races entered in the hands of Triple Eight, the Astra Sport Hatch won just ten, despite winning on its debut and taking Vauxhall’s 100th BTCC race victory at Knockhill in 2006.
-Vauxhall also won the constructors championsip in 2005, and the Astra Sport Hatch remained in the BTCC until the end of 2008 in the hands of the privateer Arkas Racing team.
+Vauxhall also won the constructors championship in 2005, and the Astra Sport Hatch remained in the BTCC until the end of 2008 in the hands of the privateer Arkas Racing team.

 6. S2000 Chevrolet Cruze

-Run by RML and entered in the 2010 and 2011 BTCC seasons as Chevrolet’s offical works entry, the Chevrolet Cruze enjoyed reasonable success.
+Run by RML and entered in the 2010 and 2011 BTCC seasons as Chevrolet’s official works entry, the Chevrolet Cruze enjoyed reasonable success.
 Powering Jason Plato to his second BTCC title in 2010, Chevrolet failed to win the Constructors titles with the Cruze and withdrew their works support for 2012, and instead focus their efforts on the WTCC.
 Despite its limited success, the 2010 – 2011 Cruze makes my list as I think its perhaps one of the best looking cars of its generation, especially with the blue and white livery and large front grille.
 The Cruze remained in the BTCC up until the end of the 2017 season in the hands of various privateer teams.